 When you donate to the Fort Edmonton Foundation you will help connect your contribution to the development of historical buildings, interpretive sites, artefacts, and the living history experience of Edmonton.
 We preserve history and share a story for all generations to enjoy.

 1920s Johnny J. Jones Midway

-Built to recreate the midway at the 1920’s Edmonton Summer Exhibition, the expansion of the Johnny J. Jones Midway will reflect a typical 1920’s-style carnival.
-It will feature bright carnival lights, midway banners, and vibrant colours.
-The Park is excited to offer a bigger Ferris wheel, life-size maze, games alley, funhouse, the much-acclaimed Cabinet of Curios exhibit, and more!
+Built to recreate the midway at the 1920’s Edmonton Summer Exhibition, the expansion of the Johnny J. Jones Midway reflects a typical 1920’s-style carnival.
+It reopened in 2021 with a bigger Ferris wheel, life-size maze, games alley, funhouse, the much-acclaimed Cabinet of Curios exhibit.

 Indigenous Peoples Experience

-It’s our community responsibility to be learners of the Indigenous Peoples who have inhabited this land pre-and post-contact.
-The Indigenous story, told through their voice, will be at the forefront of the Indigenous Peoples Experience and the narrative shared.
+It is our community’s responsibility to be learners of the Indigenous Peoples who have inhabited this land pre-and post-contact.
+The Indigenous story told through their voice, is at the forefront of the Indigenous Peoples Experience and the narrative shared.